DominikKowalczyk/ranger/README.md

 - Connect to the Leica API and retrieve the necessary data.
 - Process the data within your add-in logic.
 - Use the Fusion 360 API to create or modify designs based on the Leica data.
+- For more detailed guidance on developing the add-in, refer to our [Roadmap](Breadcrumbsranger/documentation/roadmap.md)

 ## Step 5: Test Your Add-In
 Ensure your add-in works correctly with the Leica API and integrates well with Fusion 360.
 Perform thorough testing to identify and fix any issues.